 Grade 12 students complete a university notification form in September and then meet with their assigned college counselor to discuss the final list.
 The deadline to complete these notification forms is listed in the Grade 12 timeline section.
 After submitting the university notification form, the student meets with their college counselor to discuss relevant forms, such as the following:

 The high school transcript is a common component of some university applications.
-Some universities will require the transcript to either be self-reported or submitted during the application process include.
+Some universities require the transcript to be either self-reported or submitted directly to the university during the application process.
 Others, such as several U.K. universities, will rely on predicted grades for AP or IB courses.
 The transcript is updated at the end of each semester.

 The high school transcript includes: